 3. Rising Exports

 Portugal has achieved some success in increasing exports.
-Between 2008 and 2010, exports have risen 6%.
-In particular, Portugal has achieve success in exporting to China.
+Between 2008 and 2010, exports have risen by 6%.
+In particular, Portugal has achieved success in exporting to China.
 Exports to China rose 45.8 percent in the first nine months of 2012, to almost US$1.2 billion, which was more than for the whole of 2011, according to Portugal’s ambassador to China.

 In 2008, Portuguese exports to China were €50 million.
 By 2012, this had increased to around €230m (FT)

 In the first quarter of 2012, Portugal say an 11.6% increase in exports and a 3.3% drop in imports.
 This narrowed the trade gap to €2.68bn, 38%t lower than the €4.35bn recorded a year earlier..
-This (FT) article shows how Portugal has achieved success in innovation and focusing on higher value added exports (such as luxury / designer toilet paper – never knew there was such a thing!)
+This (FT) article shows how Portugal has achieved success in innovation and focusing on higher value added exports (such as luxury/designer toilet paper – never knew there was such a thing!)

 In conclusion, the reduction in the Portugal current account is good news.
 However, the reduction is due to both positive and negative factors.
 The negative factors involve the sharp drop in consumer spending as a result of the deep recession.
 Mass unemployment of 16% is a very high price to pay for a drop in the trade deficit.

-On a more positive note, there are signs that that Portuguese exports are showing signs of growth and capturing new markets.
-The improvement in unit labour costs is encouraging, but may be masked by the fact public sector wages have been cut, so Portugal may still have a long way to go in restoring competitiveness and it is not clear that modest growth in exports can compensate for the dramatic drop in domestic demand.
+On a more positive note, there are signs that Portuguese exports are showing signs of growth and capturing new markets.
+The improvement in unit labour costs is encouraging but may be masked by the fact public sector wages have been cut, so Portugal may still have a long way to go in restoring competitiveness and it is not clear that modest growth in exports can compensate for the dramatic drop in domestic demand.